 - Clear the group handle of any leftover coffee grounds

 - Refill group handle with freshly ground coffee

 - Place the group handle in the group head and off you go!

 The foundation to all your coffee

-Paul Meikle-Janney, a leading judge for the World Latte Art Championships, guides you through the process of making the foundation to your speciality coffee beverages, the espresso.
+Paul Meikle-Janney, a former leading judge for the World Latte Art Championships, guides you through the process of making the foundation to your speciality coffee beverages, the espresso.

 If you want your coffee to be taken seriously, then it's extremely important to make a consistently good espresso, as any mistake made here will negatively affect the end quality of your cappuccinos, lattes and other espresso-based drinks.